viky-ai/website/doc/topics/agent/index.md

 So we would say that an agent is a process that can analyse a piece of information that is written as a text, and this analysis can take any shape or form you like.
 This freedom of description is mimicking the freedom of thought you have.

-And we can add the corrolary descriptions:
+And we can add the corollary descriptions:

 * Your description of the agent is done within the viky.ai platform, and this description is then run (processed) by the platform.
 * The analysis or the form that you want is the semantic structure that you will decide your agent will create.